 In light of the COVID-19 epidemic and Larc School's commitment to the safety and well-being of its employees and other members of the community, Larc School has adopted this temporary Emergency Paid Sick Leave ("EPSL") Policy (the "Policy").
-Under this Policy, employees may take a paid leave of absence, up to a maximum of two weeks of paid sick leave in addition to other paid leave provided by Larc School, subject to the terms and conditions outlined below.
+Under this Policy, employees may take a paid leave of absence, up to a maximum of one week of paid sick leave in addition to other paid leave provided by Larc School, subject to the terms and conditions outlined below.

-A. Eligibility: All employees - who provide a PCR test result with relevant name(s), address, date, and proof of positivity - are eligible for EPSL COVID leave between September 1, 2021 and December 31, 2022.
-Employees who work 35 or more hours per week are eligible for two weeks (70 hours) of EPSL COVID leave.
-Employees who work fewer than 35 hours per week are entitled to a pro-rated amount of leave based on the average number of hours the employee works during a two-week period (e.g., if a part-time employee works 48 hours during a normal two-week period, they will be eligible for up to 48 hours of EPSL COVID leave).
+A. Eligibility: All employees - who provide a PCR test result with relevant name(s), address, date, and proof of positivity - are eligible for EPSL COVID leave between September 1, 2021 and July 1, 2023.
+Employees who work 35 or more hours per week are eligible for one week (35 hours) of EPSL COVID leave.
+Employees who work fewer than 35 hours per week are entitled to a pro-rated amount of leave based on the average number of hours the employee works during a two-week period.

 For an employee whose schedule varies from week to week to such an extent that Larc School is unable to determine with certainty the number of hours the employee would have worked if the employee had not taken EPSL COVID leave, the employee's EPSL COVID leave entitlement will be based on the average number of hours the employee worked, including hours taken for leave, over a two week period (defined as fourteen calendar days) during the six-month period ending on the date on which the employee takes EPSL COVID leave.
-This is up to a maximum of two weeks (70 hours.)
+This is up to a maximum of-one week (35 hours.)

 Alternatively, if the employee has not worked for Larc School for a full six months prior to taking EPSL COVID leave, the employee shall receive an amount of EPSL COVID leave equivalent to 2 times the expected number of hours that the employee and Larc School agreed to in the employee's contract.
-This is up to a maximum of two weeks (70 hours).
+This is up to a maximum of-one week (35 hours.)